Model Checking Temporal Properties of Recursive Probabilistic Programs: Probabilistic Visibly Pushdown Automata

 where an empty product (which occurs if $|\run| \leq 1$) is defined to be equal to $1$.
 We omit the subscript in $\PP_{\ppda}$ whenever $\ppda$ is given by the context.

 In the following two remarks, we summarize the technical differences between our pVPA model and existing models in the literature.

-\begin{remark} Our pVPA only produce \emph{infinite} runs and do not simply ``terminate'' upon reaching the empty stack as in most of the literature on probabilistic pushdown automata (pPDA), e.g.,~\cite{esparzaMCPPDA-lics}.
+\begin{remark} Unlike the pPDA from~\cite{esparzaMCPPDA-lics}, our pVPA only generate \emph{infinite} runs, i.e., they do not ``terminate'' when reaching the empty stack.
 Indeed, in our pVPA, the stack can never be empty because the special bottom symbol $\botStack$ cannot be popped.
-We have chosen this semantics for compatibility with CaRet which describes $\omega$-languages per definition.
+We have chosen this semantics for compatibility with CaRet which describes $\omega$-languages by definition.
 Nonetheless, terminating behavior can be easily simulated in our framework by moving to a dedicated sink state once the pVPA attempts to pop $\botStack$ for the first time.
 Another technical difference between our pVPA and the pPDA introduced in~\cite{esparzaMCPPDA-lics} is that in pVPA, only pop transitions can read the stack, whereas in pPDA, all types of transitions can read, and possibly exchange, the current topmost stack symbol.
 We have chosen this definition (which is not a true restriction) for compatibility with VPA as defined in~\cite{vpl}. \end{remark}

 \begin{remark} The visibility restriction of our pVPA is slightly different from the definition given in~\cite{dubslaff} which requires all \emph{incoming} transitions to a state to be of the same type, i.e., call, internal, or return.
 Our definition, on the other hand, imposes the same requirement on the states' \emph{outgoing} transitions.
 We believe that our condition is more natural for pVPA obtained from procedural programs, such as the one in \Cref{fig:exampleProg}.
 In fact, programs where randomness is restricted to \emph{internal} statements such as $x := \texttt{bernoulli}(0.5)$ or $x := \texttt{uniform}(0,3)$ naturally comply with our visibility condition because all call and return states of such programs are deterministic and thus cannot violate visibility.
 However, the alternative condition of~\cite{dubslaff} is not necessarily fulfilled for such programs. \end{remark}